Oasis Retreat Properties

 Wilderness at the Smokies-Wild WaterDome

-Dollywood's waterpark is Dollywood's Splash Country, which is closed for the season and will reopen on May 10, 2026.
+Dollywood's waterpark, known as Dollywood's Splash Country, is currently closed for the season and is set to reopen on May 10, 2026.
 The 2025 season ran from May 10 through September 21.
-Park information
+For those exploring local food recommendations, there are plenty of options nearby, including Sevierville restaurants, perfect for a meal after a day at the park.

-• Location: 2700 Dollywood Parks Blvd in Pigeon Forge, Tennessee, adjacent to the Dollywood theme park.
+Location: 2700 Dollywood Parks Blvd in Pigeon Forge, Tennessee, conveniently located next to the Dollywood theme park.

-• Tickets and passes: You can purchase single-day tickets for the waterpark, combination tickets for both the waterpark and theme park, or Season Passes for access throughout the operating season.
+Tickets and passes: You can purchase single-day tickets for the waterpark, combination tickets for both the waterpark and theme park, or Season Passes for access throughout the operating season.
+After a fun day, consider indulging in some delicious Smoky Mountains dining options nearby.

 Wilderness at the Smokies-Wild WaterDome